Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Background

-The first step in computing the ``shape'' of data is to first represent the data as a (filtered) simplicial complex.
-This can be done in numerous ways including common approaches such as a \v{C}ech or Vietoris--Rips complex \cite{Dey_Wang_2022}.
-Here we use a \textit{witness complex} because it allows for the incorporation of two sets of points, the landmarks $L$ and the witnesses $W$ \cite{desilvacarlsson2004}.
-Often the landmarks are chosen as a subset of the witnesses so the resulting complex has fewer simplices than a Vietoris--Rips complex.
-However, this is not a requirement.
+Here we use a different approach for creating a simplicial complex from data.
+In particular, we use the \textit{witness complex} $\mathcal{W}$ because it allows for the incorporation of two sets of points, the landmarks $L$ and the witnesses $W$ \cite{desilvacarlsson2004}.
+Often the landmarks are chosen as a subset of the witnesses, however, this is not a requirement.\footnote{The VR complex remains computationally prohibitive for large point sets.
+The witness complex can capture similar topological structure in a way that is more computationally tractable.
+In this setting, the full point cloud serves as the set of witnesses while a subset of the points serve as the landmarks.
+The resulting complex has fewer simplices than a Vietoris--Rips complex, thus speeding up computations.
+This, however, is not our motivation for using the witness complex.} In our case, the landmarks and witnesses will come from two separate sets of points; the landmarks represent neighborhoods throughout a city and the witnesses represent the locations of the cooling centers.
 The landmarks form the vertices of the simplicial complex and witnesses are used to determine which higher dimensional simplices are present.
-The landmarks form the $0$-simplices and a $k$-simplex for $k>0$ is in the complex if it is ``witnessed'' by a point in $W$.
+That is, a $k$-simplex for $k>0$ is in the complex if it is ``witnessed'' by a point in $W$.
 This ``witness'' relation can be defined in different ways to create variants such as a weak or strong witness complex \cite{desilvacarlsson2004, Alexander_Bradley_Meiss_Sanderson_2015, sanderson2018topological}.
-We define a \textit{filtered witness complex} as a witness complex paired with a filter function $f:\mathcal{W}\to \mathbb{R}$ where $f(\sigma)$ is the distance from $\sigma$ to its witness.
-From this, a filtration can be built by following the same construction as defined in Eqn.~\ref{eqn:filtration}.
-We define our construction of the witness complex in detail in Section \ref{Witness Complex}.
+We define a \textit{filtered witness complex} as a witness complex paired with a filter function $f:\mathcal{W}\to \mathbb{R}$ where $f(\sigma)$ is the distance from $\sigma$ to the closest witness.
+This gives rise to a filtration using the same definition as in Eqn.~\ref{eqn:filtration}.
+We define our construction of the witness complex in Section \ref{Witness Complex}.